danneu/react-template-render/README.md

 For info on precompiling, check out: https://github.com/babel/example-node-server#getting-ready-for-production-use

-Note that if you precompile, babel will change ".jsx" extensions to ".js" which will break your `require()`s.
+Note that if you precompile, babel will change ".jsx" extensions to ".js" which will break your `require()`s if you use `require('homepage.jsx')` instead of `require('homepage')`.
 My solution is to just leave off the extension entirely.

-This way, your code will work in development since Babel resolves ".jsx" files, yet it will still work after compilation.
+This way, your code will work in development since Babel resolves ".jsx" files, yet it will still work after compilation since `require` natively works with ".js" files.

 ## Extras